reasonml/reason-cli/README.md

     build logs in those locations and create github gists, sharing them on the [Reason Discord Chanel](https://discord.gg/UugQtbW)
     in the channel `#packageManagementAndNativeBuildSystems`.
-- If nothing else works, and the error isn't clear (especially if a previous version worked), you can do:
-  - `mv ~/.esy ~/.esy-old`
-  - Uninstall then *reinstall* `reason-cli`.
-  - If it works when you do this, then it's a critical bug with `esy` and you can help us eliminate the bug by helping us spot some differences between those two `~/.esy` and `~/.esy-old`.
-Are there two corresponding package directories with the same name but different contents?

 ### Ways `Reason-Cli` Can Improve:

-- One thing that doesn't work well yet, is when you purge the global `esy` cache after you install `pack` or `dev` releases, the global tools will be pointing to dangling references in the cache.
-We will fix this eventually by relocating artifacts from the global cache to the global installed packages.
-  A simple uninstall and reinstall should fix that.
-This can be fixed by relocating all build artifacts from the cache to the installed `node_modules` directory (at a slight install performance hit).

 - We can repurpose the `releaseUtils/release.js` to allow releasing other opam packages as npm binaries.